faridfarahmand/SSU/Lora/CubeCell/ArduinoProject/readme.md

 ![image](https://github.com/user-attachments/assets/9e59385d-c442-4702-8a01-90acf545bbfb)

-7. Click on one of teh received data lines.
+7. Click on one of the received data lines.
 You will see teh details of each packet.
 Note the information such as uplink data, SNR, location, RSSI, time stamp, received time, etc. It is important to note the difference between some of these parameters:
 - "SNR" refers to the Signal-to-Noise Ratio, which indicates the strength of a received signal compared to background noise
 - "RSSI" (Received Signal Strength Indicator) simply measures the raw signal strength received,